tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most patients have a single peak of PD-1 blockade-induced immune reinvigoration despite on-going treatment
  - responding exhausted T cells in blood contain TCR clonotypes shared with tumor infiltrating T cells
  - ratio of exhausted T cell reinvigoration to tumor burden predicts clinical response
+# The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection
+ - dysfunction of T cell metabolism contributes to exhaustion
+ - naive and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning
+ - downregulation of glycolysis, augmented lipolysis and FA oxidation in exhausted T cells
+# The yin and yang of co-inhibitory receptors: towards anti-tumor immunity without autoimmunity
+ - co-inhibitory receptors: PD-1 (CD279), CTLA-4 (cytotoxic T lymphocyte-associated antigen-4, CD152, high sequence similarity to co-stimulatory CD28 that it outcompetes for ligands B7-1/2), TIGIT (T cell immunoglobulin and ITIM domain, in CD28 protein family), TIM-3 (T cell immunoglobulin and mucin-domain containing protein-3), LAG-3 (lymphocyte activation gene-3)
+ - central tolerance in the thymus acts as the first control during T cell development to eliminate autoreactive clones
+ - nuclear factor AIRE expressed in thymus facilitates ectopic expression of tissue-restricted antigens, helps negatively select autoreactive T cells (autoimmune phenotype in AIRE-deficient mice), but some autoreactive T cells escape negative selection (lack of self-tissue antigen expression in thymus, altered expression of self-antigens, low affinity expression of self-antigens) so peripheral regulation is key as well
+ - T cell activation requires stimulation of TCR by MHC-peptide complex (signal 1) as well as co-stimulatory signal by co-stimulatory receptors (signal 2) with corresponding ligands on APCs
+ - CD28 on T cells is a co-stimulatory receptor, ligand is B7-1/2 (on APCs), other co-stimulatory receptors include ICOS, CD226, OX-40, 4-1BB, GITR
+ - in T<sub>regs</sub>, co-inhibitory receptors promote suppressive function
+ - loss of IL-2 production and reduced proliferation occurs during early T cell exhaustion, late exhaustion characterized by CD8<sup>+</sup> T cells losing the ability to produce IFNγ and TNFα and degranulate
+ - co-inhibitory receptors expressed in exhausted T cells
+ - IFNγ-producing CD4<sup>+</sup> T cells (Th1) and IL-17-producing CD4<sup>+</sup> T cells (Th17 cells, differentiated by TGFβ and IL-6, expanded/maintained by IL-1/IL-23) implicated in autoimmunity
+ - **TH1 and TH17 are non-mutually exclusive cell fates: INFγ and IL-17 double positive cells reveal Th17 plasticity to IFNγ<sup>+</sup> Th1-like phenotype**
+ - co-inhibitory receptors on T cells dampen T-cell effector function (enhancing tumor progression but also preventing autoimmunity by reducing local/systemic inflammation, maintaining tissue tolerance)
+ - IL-17A blocking antibodies used to treat some autoimmune diseases, drugs targeting proinflammatory TNFα also approved to treat some autoimmune diseases, but these aren't efficacious for all patients or all autoimmune diseases (there's a need for treatments affecting common critical points across diverse autoimmune diseases, **for example promoting T cell exhaustion by regulating the expression or function of checkpoint molecules**)
+ - deletion of CTLA-4 in adult T cells leads to upregulation of inhibitory molecules (IL-10, LAG-3, PD-1)
+ - in addition to the full length form of CTLA-4 (flCTLA-4, the transmembrane receptor), a soluble form exists (sCTLA-4) that lacks the transmembrane domain (exon 3) and is associated with T1D; there's also a splice variant of CTLA-4 that is ligand-independent (liCTLA-4, lacks B7-1/2 binding domain) and inhibits T cell proliferation and cytokine secretion, **not sure why this ligand-independent CTLA-4 inhibits T cells**
+ - PD-1 has two ligands: PD-L1 (B7-H1, CD274, broadly expressed across tissue) and PD-L2 (B7-DC, CD273, only expressed on dendritic cells and some myeloid i.e. blood cells)
+ - PD-1 expressed on CD4<sup>+</sup>, CD8<sup>+</sup> T cells, B cells, monocytes, some dendritic cells
+ - TIM-3 expressed on CD4<sup>+</sup> and CD8<sup>+</sup> T cells (more so on Th1 than Th17 cells), NK cells, dendritic cells, and monocytes, ligands are galectin-9, phosphatidylserine, CEACAM1
+ - TIGIT expressed on activated T cells, some T<sub>regs</sub>, T<sub>fh</sub> cells, and NK cells, ligands are CD155 (PVR) and CD112 (PVRL2) on APCs, T cells, and some non-hematopoietic cells; TIGIT ligands expressed highly on immune and tumor cells in tumors.
+CD226 binds to same ligands as TIGIT, but is a co-stimulatory receptor (similar to B7:CD28:CTLA4)
+ - LAG-3 expressed on activated T cells and some NK cells, binds to MHC-II with higher affinity than CD4, other ligands include LSECtin and FGL1
+ - T cell infiltration, particularly of CD8<sup>+</sup> T cells, into tumors is associated with better prognosis
+ - CD4<sup>+</sup> T cells can engage different differentiation pathways like Th1-type pathway that may have direct anti-tumor roles via secretion of INFγ or TNFα, but most notable effect of CD4<sup>+</sup> T cells is to help expand and differentiate CD8<sup>+</sup> T cells into cytotoxic T lymphocytes (which can then recognize and lyse tumor cells via granzyme B/perforin, FasL, TRAIL with the help of dendritic cells)
+ - exhausted CD8<sup>+</sup> T cells can't lyse tumor cells, have impaired effector functions (unable to produce effector cytokines like TNFα, IFNγ, IL-2), express co-inhibitory receptors
+# γδ T cell exhaustion: Opportunities for intervention
+ - γδ T cells (TCRs with γ and δ chains instead of the usual α and β ones) can respond to varied infections/tumor challenges in a non-MHC-restricted manner, involved in immune surveillance (pleiotropic i.e. more than one effector functions)